IN MEMORIAM

 William Frazer

-William Frazer is Senior Vice President, Emeritus of the University of California (UC) system and Professor of Physics Emeritus, UC Berkeley.
-He is a member of the Boards of Trustees of the American University of Armenia, the Aspen Center for Physics, and the Aspen Science Center.
-From 1981 to 1991, Frazer was Senior Vice President of the University of California’s nine-campus system.
-During Frazer’s term a gift of almost $200 million from the Keck Foundation gave UC, in partnership with Caltech, the opportunity to design, build, and operate the twin ten-meter Keck telescopes atop Mauna Kea on the island of Hawaii.
+William Frazer was Senior Vice President, Emeritus of the University of California (UC) system and Professor of Physics Emeritus at UC Berkeley.
+He was a member of the Boards of Trustees of the American University of Armenia, the Aspen Center for Physics, and the Aspen Science Center.
+From 1981 to 1991, Frazer served as Senior Vice President of the University of California’s nine-campus system.
+During his tenure, a gift of almost $200 million from the Keck Foundation gave UC, in partnership with Caltech, the opportunity to design, build, and operate the twin ten-meter Keck telescopes atop Mauna Kea on the island of Hawaii.

-In 1991 the American University of Armenia, located in Yerevan, Armenia and affiliated with the University of California, was founded.
-Frazer was the founding chairman of the Board of Trustees and is still a member.
-From 1960 to 1981 Frazer was a member of the Department of Physics of the University of California, San Diego, where he conducted research and published extensively on the theory of the elementary particles.
-He is a Fellow of the American Physical Society.
-He received a Ph.D. from UC Berkeley, and an A.B. from Carleton College.
+In 1991, the American University of Armenia, located in Yerevan, Armenia, and affiliated with the University of California, was founded.
+Frazer was the founding chairman of the Board of Trustees and remained a member.
+From 1960 to 1981, he was a member of the Department of Physics at the University of California, San Diego, where he conducted research and published extensively on the theory of elementary particles.
+He was a Fellow of the American Physical Society.
+He received a Ph.D. from UC Berkeley and an A.B. from Carleton College.

 Positions Held